• Skip to primary navigation

 Caesar dressing being made step by step with an immersion blender.

-1. Add all ingredients except parmesan cheese to a 16oz mason jar.
+1. Add all ingredients except parmesan cheese to a large mason jar, cup, or bowl.

 2. Place the immersion blender at the bottom of the jar.